microsoft/intelligence-toolkit/DEPLOYING.md

 - **Hiding the Settings Page**

-  Use `HIDE_SETTINGS: TRUE` to conceal the Settings page.
+  Use `HIDE_SETTINGS=TRUE` to conceal the Settings page.
 This prevents users from altering configurations that could impact the experience for other users.

 - **OpenAI API Key**